SecPriv/web-platform-threats/README.md

 ./wpt-check verify safari_1710427255.json
 ```

-The sript converts the trace to SMT-LIB and verifies it using Z3.
+The script converts the trace to SMT-LIB and verifies it using Z3.
 The output is printed in the same format as the `wpt-check run` command.